mridul037/mridul037/README.md

 **Quote of the hour:**

-The only way to learn a new programming language is by writing programs in it.
+The most effective debugging tool is still careful thought, coupled with judiciously placed print statements.

-~ Dennis Ritchie
+~ Brian Kernighan
 <pre>

 </pre>